 However, be aware that there is a big difference between corded and cordless models in terms of weight.
-Cordless models are nearly always lighter, but have other drawbacks such as a limited battery life and reduced suction power.
+Cordless models are nearly always lighter, but have other drawbacks such as a limited battery life, smaller capacities and reduced suction power.
 Also, if you suffer from allergies, a cordless model may not be the best choice as they are usually bagless.

 This list contains both cylinder and upright vacuums, but as we already have a page for lightweight uprights we’ve tried to include ultra-lightweight models.
-These tend to be less powerful (the Gtech is the exception) but can be almost feather-light.
+These tend to be less powerful (the Gtech and Dyson models can still pack a punch though) but can be almost feather-light.

 So with that out of the way, let’s take a look at our four recommended lightweight vacuum cleaners.